andrew/ultimate-awesome/README.md

 - [Useful-devs-awesome-list](https://github.com/inazense/Useful-devs-awesome-list) - Awesome list with useful resources for developers.
 - [awesome-fastai](https://github.com/isymbo/awesome-fastai) - A personal curated list for learning fast.ai and the related.
 - [mobile-android](https://github.com/it-shark-pro/mobile-android) - 📚 Materials about development for Android.
-- [awesome-security-videos](https://github.com/jaegeral/awesome-security-videos) - Several Videos that found to be awesome for cyber security.
 - [awesome-list-of-lists](https://github.com/jamesonl/awesome-list-of-lists) - A public collection of all the amazing lists I've come across on GitHub (or elsewhere).
 - [awesome-resource](https://github.com/jizai1125/awesome-resource) - 收集的一些书籍、教程、学习网站等资源.
 - [awesome-foundation-models](https://github.com/John-Ge/awesome-foundation-models) - A library of foundation models in computer vision and multi-modal learning. .